Worship Is Not a Setlist

 (Romans 12:1)

-Modern church culture didn’t invent music in worship, but it did unintentionally turn worship into a segment.
-Something you either participate in correctly or you don’t.
+Modern church culture didn’t invent music in worship, but it did turn worship into a segment.
+It’s become something you either participate in correctly or you don’t.
+Worship becomes emotional validation.
+It becomes performative obedience.
+It becomes something we start watching for in others.
+Sincerity gets measured by raised hands.
+Faithfulness by visible engagement.
+Spiritual maturity by whether someone “feels it” during the song set.

 But Scripture never gives us permission to audit someone else’s worship.

-• Worship that demands a particular visual response to be considered valid is not worship.
+Worship that draws attention to itself isn’t worship.
+Worship that exists to be seen isn’t worship.
+Worship that demands a particular visual response to be considered valid isn’t worship.

 None of these moments come with music.
 None of them feel particularly spiritual.
 And yet they reflect obedience, humility, and reverence for God.